mikarinneoracle/dockernode-app/rolling-update-wercker.md

 ### Promoting the candidate image and calling the stable application from browser

 Promote the candidate to `stable`by clicking promote button in the Rolling router sticky sessions GUI.
-The result shoulb be that stable version is now the image that was just built by Wercker and the candidate is rolling/null:
+The result should be that the stable version is now the image that was just built by Wercker and the candidate is rolling/null:

 ![Logo](rolling-router-ss-candidate-promoted.png)